bammooboo/nasa_photos_react/README.md

 An axios api call is getting the images, with the default temporarily set as 'saturn' with a limit of 30 photos.

-The next thing on the agenda would be to complete the search funtionality and add a 'previous/next' functionality to the image modal.
+The next thing on the agenda would be to complete the search funtionality and add 'previous/next' functionality to the image modal.

 ## create-react-app info